frdmn/google-speedtest-chart/docs/Create-a-spreadsheet-to-collect-data.md

 1. Name the title of the spreadsheet "`Speedtest`", otherwise you can use `SPREADSHEET` environment variable while executing the script to use a different name.
 1. Fill in the first four columns `Date`, `Download`, `Upload` and `Ping`:
   ![](http://up.frd.mn/qS5LU.jpg)
-1. Copy the spreadsheet key from the URL into your `config.json`.
 1. Run the `speedtest-to-google` script to make sure it's working:
   `/usr/local/bin/speedtest-to-google`
 1. Yep, it works: